hbhandari247-git/intelligent-agentic-research-assistant/README.md

 # ⭐ Support

-If you found this project useful or interesting, consider giving it a ⭐ on GitHub.
+If you find this project useful, consider giving it a ⭐ on GitHub.

-It helps others discover the project and motivates future development.
+Your support helps others discover the project and motivates future development.

 ---